Niyas-J/SIRAQ/README.md

 Admin dashboard is available at `/admin/login`.
 Default admin credentials need to be set up in Firebase Authentication.

+## Logo Management

+Admins can upload, manage, and revert logos through the admin dashboard:

+1. Navigate to the "Site Logo & Branding" section
+2. Upload a new logo (SVG, PNG, JPG, WebP - max 2MB)
+3. View logo history and revert to previous versions
+4. Remove current logo to revert to default

 ## Firebase Setup Steps

 1. Create a Firebase project